jbichene95/jbichene95/README.md

 ### About me
- For me my journey to this point has been driven by passion , i really do enjoy designing challanging projects that solve real practical problems, i am skilled at the following;<br>
+ For me my journey to this point has been driven by passion , i really do enjoy designing challanging projects that solve real practical problems.
+- 🌱 I’m currently learning ...
+   * web3

+- 🔭 I’m currently working on ...

+    * Programmable images
+    * Inteligent Monitoring and Response system for cloud infrastructure
+    * Microservices skeleton test framework

+i am skilled at the following;<br>

  ### Technical Background